tomio13/RDM-Desktop/templates/Readme.md

 # description -> doc
 Changed description to doc, because this way we can use 'description' in field names.
 'Doc' is not probable to show up as such (it would be docs anyway).

+# units
+Now, indicate units in the name of the fields at the end in (), like:
+'test element (m):'